enactjs/docs/src/pages/docs/tutorials/tutorial-hello-enact/kind/index.md

 	className: 'app'
 },
 ```
-> **JavaScript Object shorthand**
+> **ES6 Object shorthand**
 >
 > You may have noticed that we've specified the `css` key without a value (or is it the value
 > without the key?!?) in the object literal.
-We're taking advantage of a JavaScript feature that allows
+We're taking advantage of an ES6 feature that allows
 > you to pass a variable as an object property if the name of the variable matches the desired
 > name of the key.
 So, by naming our CSS Module import `css`, we're able to pass it directly to
 > `styles` without the extra key name (`css: css`).